-Below are the eight females which will join the flock - all twins or triplets, chosen for performance, easy lambing but also for their style and body shape.
+Below are the eight shearling ewes which have joined the flock - all twins or triplets, chosen for performance and easy lambing but also for their style and body shape.
 Lambing, like this year, will start middle of March, a time that suits our management, the arrival of better weather, longer daytime hours and of course growth of grass.
 Click on the photos to enlarge them, for more info and a link to their pedigrees.

 full sister to 658 with the typical Royal Flush head

 triplet.
 She and her siblings were born unaided

 first of a triplet, the best shaped one.